 Medical Editor: John P. Cunha, DO, FACOEP

-Elitek (rasburicase) is used to treat increased levels of uric acid caused by the breakdown of tumors during treatment for some types of cancer.
+Elitek (rasburicase) is a recombinant urate-oxidase used to treat increased levels of uric acid caused by the breakdown of tumors during treatment for some types of cancer.
 It increases the rate at which uric acid is broken down in the body.
-Common side effects include vomiting, nausea, headache, stomach pain, constipation, diarrhea, mouth sores/ulcers or rash.
+Common side effects of Elitek include vomiting, nausea, headache, stomach pain, constipation, diarrhea, anxiety, fever, sore throat, mouth sores/ulcers, swelling in your hands or feet, or rash.

 The recommended dose of Elitek is 0.2 mg/kg as a 30-minute intravenous infusion daily for up to 5 days.
 Other drugs may interact with Elitek.
 Tell your doctor all prescription or over-the-counter medicines or supplements you use.
 You may require a dosage adjustment or special monitoring if you are taking other medications.
 Elitek should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Breastfeeding is not recommended while using this drug.